As-exact-as-possible repair of unprintable STL files: Conversion Algorithm

-In the remainder, our only assumption is that the STL file is syntactically well-formed: no other requirement is necessary.
-The algorithm first deletes possibly irregular and degenerate triangles and then extracts a layer.
-The induced mesh of such a pre-filtered STL must be checked for self-intersections.
-If intersections exist, the mesh must be split accordingly while taking care of not creating new irregular or equivalent triangles.
-This initial procedure is mainly based on existing methods \cite{attene2014} and is briefly described in Sec. \ref{sec:stltopoly}.
-At this stage the STL model has an induced mesh which might be non manifold but admits a polyhedron.
-While computing the outer hull $|M|$, the algorithm also splits the outer hull itself in two subsets: $M_{solid}$ and $M_{sheet}$, where $M_{solid}$ represents the union of all the parts of $|M|$ that enclose a volume (see Def. \ref{def:solidouterhull}), and $M_{sheet}$ is the union of all the remaining \emph{sheet}-like parts of $|M|$ (Sec. \ref{sec:polytoprint}, Algorithm \ref{al:polydec}).
-If $M_{sheet}$ is not empty, each component in $M_{sheet}$ is transformed to a thin solid through a thickening procedure (Sec. \ref{sec:openoh}) and the whole process is repeated.
+An arbitrary STL model may require a sequence of repairing operations to become printable according to Definition \ref{def:printable}.
+Our only assumption is that the STL file is syntactically well-formed: no other requirement is necessary.
+The algorithm first turns the STL model into a possibly non-manifold mesh without intersections (Sec. \ref{sec:stltopoly}).
+Then, while computing the outer hull $|M|$, the algorithm splits the outer hull itself in two subsets: $M_{solid}$ and $M_{sheet}$, where $M_{solid}$ represents the union of all the parts of $|M|$ that enclose a volume (see Def. \ref{def:solidouterhull}), and $M_{sheet}$ is the union of all the remaining \emph{sheet}-like parts of $|M|$ (Sec. \ref{sec:polytoprint}).
+If $M_{sheet}$ is not empty, each component in $M_{sheet}$ is transformed to a thin solid through a thickening procedure (Sec. \ref{sec:easycase}) and the whole process is repeated.
 Note that $M_{sheet}$ is necessarily empty on the second iteration.
 In a last \emph{polishing} phase, each of the printable components in $M_{solid}$ is isolated (Sec. \ref{sec:easycase}) and the algorithm terminates.